Halen84/RDR2-Native-Menu-Base/README.md

 	- These options are like an on/off switch.
 When clicked, the passed boolean pointer will be switched from true to false and vice versa, allowing you to execute your custom code.
 - Vector Options
 	- These options contain multiple selections of choosable items.
 If you know what an std::vector is, then this option is basically that.
 Everytime this option is switched, your custom code will execute.
+- Page Breaks
+	- These options will insert a blank spot into the page.
+Mainly used for organization purposes.

 # Help & Info
 - script.cpp would be where to look first